-4) The fourth level, the level of Chayah is when the depth of his heart and mind become completely involved and occupied with the matter of G-dliness.
+4) The fourth level, which is the level of Chayah of the Godly soul, is when the depth of his heart and mind become completely involved and occupied with the matter of Godliness.
 His entire being, to his very soul, is completely absorbed in the matter.
-Because of this, the externality of his heart does not become excited as in the above levels, but rather, the essential point of his heart is engrossed in the G-dly matter under contemplation.
-This level is called "Intellectual Love and Fear" in which the intellect itself becomes excited and aroused by the Omek Hamoosag (Depth of comprehension) and not just from the Tamtzit (The final essential conclusion).
-Here too, he is not aware of self at all, and, certainly, this level of arousal comes suddenly and automatically (as a result of his toil).
-Now, there are two general levels in this (because there are two levels of Chochmab).
+Because of this, the externality of his heart does not become excited, as in the above levels, but rather, the essential point of his heart is engrossed in the Godly matter under contemplation.
+This level is called, "Intellectual Love and Fear," in which the intellect itself becomes excited and aroused by the Omek Hamoosag (Depth of comprehension) and not just from the Tamtzit (The final essential conclusion).
+Here too, he is not aware of self at all, and certainly, this level of arousal comes suddenly and automatically (as a result of his toil).
+Now, there are two general levels in this (because there are two levels of Chochmah).

 A) The first level is when he grasps the Omek Hamoosag (Depth of comprehension), which is the "drop" of Chochmah that flashes into Binah.
 He grasps the heyulie of this essential point itself, in his comprehension.
 This is the level of Chochmah as it comes into Binah.
-When one grasps this level, his amazement and consciousness is of how everything is literally as nothing before G-d.
+When one grasps this level, his amazement and consciousness is of how everything is literally as nothing before HaShem.
 (This means that Binah is sublimated to Chochmah.)

 B) The second level is how Chochmah is within itself.
-This is how Chochmah itself is sublimated to the nothingness of Keter, as stated, "Chochmah is found from nothingness".
-At this level, a person literally sees G-dliness itself and the Truth of existence, that there is nothing besides G-d.
-This causes a total sublimation of his very existence as an automatic result of "seeing" the Truth of G-d's existence as the "True something".
-(The difference between these two levels is the difference between how Chochmah comes downward as opposed to how Chochmah relates upward.)
+This is how Chochmah itself is sublimated to the nothingness of Keter, as stated, "Chochmah is found from nothingness."
+At this level, a person literally sees Godliness itself and the Truth of existence, that there is nothing besides HaShem.
+This causes a total sublimation of his very existence as an automatic result of "seeing" the Truth of HaShem's existence as the "True something."
+(The difference between these two levels is the difference between how Chochmah comes downward, as opposed to how Chochmah relates upward.)

-5) The fifth level is the aspect of the simple and essential Yechidah of the soul itself.
-This is a simple and essential pleasure which is higher than the aspect of a composite pleasure.
-For this reason it is even higher than the Koach HaMaskil (The power of conceptualization of Chochmah) of the previous level.
-(This is as explained in Part One regarding the difference between the inner Keter of Atzilut, which is above division into three lines, and the Chochmah of Keter, which is called the "hidden reasoning" or the Koach HaMaskil etc.) Therefore, this simple essential pleasure causes the soul to become completely and totally included in the essence of G-d (like the aspect of Yachid).
+5) The fifth level of the Godly soul is the aspect of the simple and essential Yechidah of the soul itself.
+This is a simple and essential pleasure that is higher than the aspect of a composite pleasure.
+For this reason, it is even higher than the Koach HaMaskil (The power of conceptualization of Chochmah) of the previous level.
+(This is as explained in Part One regarding the difference between the inner Keter of Atzilut, which is above division into three lines, and the Chochmah of Keter, which is called the "hidden reasoning" or the Koach HaMaskil etc.) Therefore, this simple essential pleasure causes the soul to become completely and totally included in the essence of HaShem (like the aspect of Yachid).

-This desire is similar to the "Simple Essential Desire" (Ratzon HaPashoot B'Atzmooto), in which all other desires are so included in it and nullified to it, that it cannot even be defined as a "general desire" (as explained in Part One regarding the Infinite Light-Ohr Ein Sof, before Tzimtzum.)
-An example of this is that when one is involved in rescuing his own life from death, the essential point and desire of the essence of his soul, is aroused and touches his very essence.
-Therefore, all the desires which spread forth from the essence toward something separate from him, such as the love of money or the love of his wife and even of his children, become, literally, like nothing compared to his desire for self preservation.
-This is the arousal of the entire essence of his being.
-When this level of his being is aroused, there does not remain anything left to his awareness of self at all.
+This desire is similar to the "Simple Essential Desire" (Ratzon HaPashoot B'Atzmooto), in which all other desires are so included in it and nullified to it, that it cannot even be defined as a "general desire" (as explained in Part One regarding the Light of the Limitless One-Ohr Ein Sof, before Tzimtzum.)
+An example of this is that when one is involved in rescuing himself from death, the essential point and desire of the essence of his soul is aroused and touches his very essence.
+Therefore, all other desires that spread forth from the essence toward something separate from him, such as the love of pleasure or love of money etc., become, literally, like nothing compared to the essential desire for selfpreservation.
+This is the arousal of the whole essence of his being.
+When this level is aroused, there is no awareness of self at all.